remote area, one of the greatest civilizations of it's

 ago Tikal was a wealthy metropolis, home to an estimated 100,000 Mayans, as well as an important religious, scientific, and political center.

-The five great pyramids of Tikal give this ceremonial centre a majestic grandeur unique among Maya cities.
+The 5 Great Pyramids of Tikal give this ceremonial centre a majestic grandeur unique among Maya cities.
 The height of the temples, crowned with tremendous roof combs; the complicated assemblage of the palace structures of the central Acropolis; and the complexity of the chronology of the North Acropolis are staggering to anyone visiting Tikal for the first time.

 at the engineering accomplishments of the Maya,